KaizeNodeLabs/starkiro/README.md

 ```
 <!-- Deploying smart contract on sepolia using sncast 👇 -->

-# 🚀 Deploying Smart Contracts on Sepolia using sncast
+# 🚀 Deploying Smart Contracts on Sepolia testnet using sncast

 ## 📖 Overview